 Parent: ExxonMobil Corp.

 Field Notes: ExxonMobil’s Speedpass+ app debuted as a smart-phone app that used mobile-payments services and credit and debit cards to make in-app payments for fuel at the pump.
 The app enables consumers to pay for fuel and other convenience-store products and services without dipping a card into a reader.
 It determines the consumer’s location either via the global positioning system or barcode on the pump scanned by the consumer.
 Once a transaction is initiated, the consumer can authorize payment with a stored credit or debit card, or Apple Pay, if using an iPhone, or Samsung Pay, if using an Android smart phone.
 The app is not only a way to avoid dipping a card, and perhaps exposing it to a card-skimming device, but as a way to drive additional sales with prompts for offers in stores or a car wash.
-In 2017, ExxonMobil made the app available to motorists driving a Ford vehicle with SYNC3 technology.
-Consumers with SYNC3-equipped Ford vehicles now can use the in-vehicle touchscreen or voice commands to authorize payment.
-Speedpass+ was an original member of the Plenti rewards program managed by American Express Co.
-AmEx announced in April that Plenti, a coalition-based rewards program, will shut down in July.
+Speedpass+ had been part of the Plenti multimerchant loyalty program managed by American Express Co. until that ran out of gas in July 2018.
+ExxonMobil Rewards+ launched in its place.

 Parent: Facebook Inc.

-Field Notes: Facebook’s messaging app was one of the first to enable peer-to-peer payments in addition to conversations, and with 1.2 billion users, it remains the largest and perhaps most useful such utility.
-It’s running into headwinds lately, though, as a result of a scandal involving Facebook’s sharing of user data with an outside entity.
-As of mid-April, it appeared likely it will weather the storm of bad publicity with little impact.
-Messenger was also the first social network to embrace chatbots, which crawl the network to enable functions such as payments.
+Field Notes: Facebook’s messaging app was one of the first to enable peer-to-peer payments in addition to conversations, and, with at least 1.3 billion users, it remains the largest and perhaps most useful such utility.
+It ran into headwinds last year, though, as a result of a scandal involving Facebook’s sharing of user data with an outside entity.
+And the global growth rate for messaging apps in general is slowing.
+But Messenger has one big ace in the hole: It was the first social network to embrace chatbots, many of which crawl the network to enable payments as well as other functions.